MaximusDecimusMeridius/cv-tmp/README.md

 3. Perform data analysis and visualization using the code interpreter

 ## Example Query
 - "What's in image `image001.png`?"

+## Running Tests
+Run `bash aws-cv-mcp-server/run_tests.sh` to execute the unit tests.
+The script installs dependencies and uses mocks so AWS credentials are not required.

 ## Notes